An Overview Of Colour Therapy

 How To Get Started With Colour Therapy

 It's always a good idea to discuss your current treatments and potential treatment options with your doctor or another mental health professional if you're currently seeing one.
-Next, try contacting authorities like Walaa, who provides colour readings, individualized coaching, group workshops, and more; and Hart, who provides classes and individualized consultations.
+Next, try contacting authorities like Walaa, who provides colour readings, individualized coaching, group workshops, and more, and Hart, who provides classes and individualized consultations.

 The Advantages Of Colour Therapy

-The suppression of melatonin levels during periods of light exposure can make it easier for someone to fall asleep at night.
+The suppression of melatonin levels during light exposure can make it easier for someone to fall asleep at night.
 Colour therapy has been used to improve and regulate sleep patterns.
 As many therapists expose patients to high doses of light at midday to suppress melatonin and give the body a wake-up call, colour and light therapy have been used to regulate sleep patterns.

 Treat Chronic Pain